VBAndCs/sVB-Small-Visual-Basic/Readme.md

 The editor intellisense provides you with info about the var type and auto completion list shows the available methods it can call.
 Note that:
- * sVB is still a dynamic type language, so, you can still store any value in the variable regardless its infered type.
+ * sVB is still a dynamic type language, so, you can still store any value in the variable regardless its inferred type.
 I don't advice you to do that, as you should keep your code clean and readable.
  * sVB can't infer the type in some cases, such as:
-- you intialize the var from a call to a function you wrote.
+- you initialize the var from a call to a function you wrote.
-- you intialize the var from a calcualted expression or operator, even a simple addition one, as sVB will decide the value at runtime only.
+- you initialize the var from a calculated expression or operator, even a simple addition one, as sVB will decide the value at runtime only.
+- sub and function params can't be inferred unless you named them using one of the naming conventions for data, controls, colors and keys.

-In such cases, you can initialze the var with `""` for strings, `0` for numerics, or `{}` for arrays.
+In such cases, you can initialize the var with `""` for strings, `0` for numerics, or `{}` for arrays, then add the value to it in the next line.

-4. Variables that contains the word `color` is considered to be a Color and when you assign a value for them, the auto completion list suggests the `Colos` class to choose a color from it's members.
+4. Variables that contain the word `color` is considered to be a `Color` and when you assign a value for them, the auto completion list suggests the `Colors` class to choose a color from it's members.
-The same for the word key, whic is considered to be a Key, and auto completion offers the Keys class to choose from its members.
-This makes it easy to deal with the preesd key in Keyboard events, such as using the `Event.LastKey` property.
+The same for the word key, which is considered to be a `Key`, and auto completion offers the Keys class to choose from its members.
+This makes it easy to deal with the pressed key in Keyboard events, such as using the `Event.LastKey` property.

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.